McFateM/blog-dlad/content/posts/069-Exporting-Editing-Replacing-MODS-Datastreams.md

   - MODS
   - Export
   - Replace
+  - islandora_datastream_export
+  - islandora_datastream_replace
 ---

-The transition to distance learning that's taking place at _Grinnell College_ in the wake of the _COVID-19_ pandemic may afford _GC Libraries_ an opportunity to do some overdue and necessary metadata cleaning in [Digital.Grinnell](https://digital.grinnell.edu).
+The transition to distance learning and social distancing that's taken place at _Grinnell College_ in the wake of the _COVID-19_ pandemic may afford _GC Libraries_ an opportunity to do some overdue and necessary metadata cleaning in [Digital.Grinnell](https://digital.grinnell.edu).
 I believe that library staff who cannot take their usual work home will be asked to assist, and I am personally grateful that our leadership sees fit to do this, and am looking forward to supporting and working with my outstanding colleagues who will tackle this task.

 To help implement this process efficiently and effectively I'm first turning to "[Exporting, Editing, & Replacing MODS Datastreams](https://github.com/calhist/documentation/wiki/Exporting,-Editing,-&-Replacing-MODS-Datastreams)", a workflow developed by the good folks at [The California Historical Society](https://californiahistoricalsociety.org/).
 I'll initiate the workflow with installation of two _Drush_ tools on my [local/development instance](https://dg.localdomain) of [ISLE](https://github.com/Islandora-Collaboration-Group/ISLE) on my Mac workstation.